felixlopz/hubrise-test-task/content/apps/deliveroo/en/user-interface.md

 To access the actions page, click **Actions** at the top of the screen.
 If the link is not visible, first complete the configuration of Deliveroo Bridge.

-From the actions page, you can perform the following actions:
+From the **Actions** page, you can perform the following actions:

 - **Push Catalog**: Push the catalog to Deliveroo.
 For more details, see [Push Catalog](/apps/deliveroo/push-catalog).
+- **Pull Catalog**: Pull the menu on Deliveroo into a HubRise catalog.
 - **Push Inventory**: Sync the inventory from HubRise to Deliveroo.

 ## Language and Navigation